-The HPC Boot Camp is organized by the Ken Kennedy Institute for Information Technology at Rice University in an effort to address a growing demand for training and education in high-performance computing and scientific programming.
+The HPC Boot Camp is organized by the Ken Kennedy Institute at Rice University in an effort to address a growing demand for training and education in high-performance computing and scientific programming.
 While the main driver for the Boot Camp has been participation from the oil and gas industry, the curriculum is broadly applicable to any field engaged in scientific computing where there is a need to harness more of the computing power offered by modern servers and clusters.
 The HPC Boot Camp offers participants, with a wide array of backgrounds, opportunities to be trained in modern programing techniques and tools.

 For a detailed description of the curriculum, navigate to the curriculum page using the menu at the top of this page.